rosu-2805/server-sdk/README.md

 Space names are case-insensitive.

 #### Sessions and Authentication
-Server Space can use such kinds of authentication methods:
+Server Space can use one of the authentication method (User access restriction):
-* Anonymous
+* Anonymous (No restriction)
-* Password Protected
+* Space Password
-* Active Directory
+* Windows Authentication

 Accessing to any Space resource requires a valid ```ApiSession``` entity.
-Basically, there are two types of session: anonymous and real.
+Basically, there are two types of session: anonymous and a real one.
 * *Anonymous* - just contain a Space name, isn't really opening.
 Anonymous session is valid to access spaces with no protection.
-* *Real session* - session is actually created at the Server when a user sends a valid credentials.
+* *Real session* - session is actually created at the Server when user sends a valid credentials.
-It is automatically renewed each time when you're using this session to access Server.
+It is automatically renewed each time when session used to interact with Server.
 Session is valid for a limited period of time and may be closed by inactivity or manually.